ghumphr/RedisAFLplusplus/README.md

 ## How do I install it?

 You will need hiredis and a functional mmap() to compile it.
 At present, AFL++ requires a working fork() and SysV shared memory.
-If you want to fuzz on Windows, I recommend running AFL++ in WSL and using [Fpicker](https://github.com/ttdennis/fpicker) to fuzz Windows programs with Frida instrumentation.

     git clone https://github.com/ghumphr/RedisAFLplusplus
     cd RedisAFLplusplus